-The cookbook is designed to aid the back to school madness that sets in at meal time, providing recipes that can be made in less than an hour, with less than 10 ingredients, appealing both to children and adults.
-The concept of ‘Eating the Rainbow’ leapt to mind.
-Despite sounding possibly like the objective of a 1960’s acid trip, eating the rainbow is a nouveau goal of consuming foods of all colors in a day.
+The concept of ‘eating the rainbow’ leapt to mind.
+Despite possibly sounding like the objective of a 1960’s acid trip, eating the rainbow is the nouveau goal of consuming foods of all colors in a day.
 Each color group of produce bears different nutrients and eating all of them affords positive variability in one’s diet.

-Both my children have always taken lunch to school due to our inability to eat gluten but the younger enjoys ‘Rainbow Day’ at school for all students who eat for free from the school cafeteria salad bar, getting a sticker if they eat foods of all the colors of the rainbow.
+Both my children have always taken lunch to school due to our inability to eat gluten but the younger loved ‘Rainbow Day’ in elementary school.
+On Rainbow Day, all the students eat for free from the school cafeteria salad bar, getting a sticker if they eat foods of all the colors of the rainbow.
 Somehow making it a goal and involving the sticker gets kids very excited about eating produce that may normally cause noses to be turned up.

 And I think it’s very pretty.
 Don’t you?

-1. Using the grating disk in a food processor, grate the green cabbage, purple cabbage and carrots.
-Transfer them into a large bowl and set aside.
+- Using the grating disk in a food processor, grate the green cabbage, purple cabbage and carrots.
+Transfer them into a large serving bowl and set aside.

-3. Toss the amount of desired dressing into the slaw (note: the dressing recipe will be more than most will need for this volume of slaw to apply it slowly, toss and add more if desired to meet your personal preference).
+- Toss the amount of desired dressing into the slaw.
 Add 2 tablespoons of sunflower seeds on top of each serving.

 This delicious recipe was originally published in September 2012 and has been updated in 2016.
 It was included in the Family Flavors eCookbook; a collection of healthy, quick-to-make recipe each with 10 ingredients or less.